 So to make the porridge without blending, simply mix the chia seeds in the milk, add chopped fruit, nuts, seeds and spices on top, seal the jar and place in the fridge overnight… Ready-made breakfast!

-Excellent source of: omega-3 fatty acids, fibre, protein, calcium, magnesium, manganese, phosphorous and iron.
+Chia seeds are an excellent source of: omega-3 fatty acids, fibre, protein, calcium, magnesium, manganese, phosphorus and iron.

-Good source of: zinc, vitamins B1, B2 and B3 and potassium”
+They are a good source of: zinc, vitamins B1, B2 and B3, and potassium.